 That first odd looking hanging plant’s common name is a Pitcher Plant!
 Isn’t it odd looking!!!
-It’s a tropical plant, and I read that monkeys sometimes drink water caught in the dangling pitchers!
+It’s a tropical plant, and I read that monkeys in the wild will sometimes drink water caught in the dangling pitchers!
 The middle photo is a Lenten Rose (Hellebore).
 It’s a perennial plant that blooms very early in the spring, around the time of Lent.
 I have a deep purple Lenten Rose, but this variety with flowers that are a mix of pale pink, ivory and green; really caught my eye!
-The third photo is a cactus!
-I was drawn to it’s unusual shape and color!
+And, the third photo is a cactus!
+I was drawn to it’s unusual shape and stripes!

-Even thought I didn’t go with the intention of purchasing anything, I did bring home a few plants to breathe some fresh life into my home!I saw this plant sitting among some other hanging basket house plants.
+Even though I didn’t go with the intention of purchasing anything, I did bring home a few plants to breathe some fresh life into my home!I saw this plant sitting among some other hanging basket house plants.
 It was with some ferns, but it also reminded me of a moss plant that I have seen used in terrariums.
 And, guess what, I was right!
 It’s called a Peacock Fern, or more commonly, Spike Moss (Selaginella).
-Similar to a fern, but a moss!
+It’s similar to a fern, but is a moss!
 Regardless, I thought it would look great with my vintage scale!
 What do you think?

 Are you like me and longing for spring too!
-Then, take a trip to your local greenhouse or garden centre to get inspired for spring and maybe even bring home a little plant that catches your eye!
+Then, take a trip to your local greenhouse or garden centre to get inspired for spring.
+And, maybe even bring home a little plant that catches your eye!
 It’s good for the winter soul!

-And, if you are looking for a good movie to watch this weekend, I can highly recommend this one – This Beautiful Fantastic: Set against the backdrop of a beautiful London garden, this contemporary fairy tale centers on the unlikely friendship between a reclusive young woman who dreams of writing children’s books and a cranky widower.
+And, if you are looking for a good movie to watch this weekend, I can highly recommend this one – This Beautiful Fantastic: This movie is set against the backdrop of a beautiful London garden.
+A contemporary fairy tale that centers on the unlikely friendship between a reclusive young woman, who dreams of writing children’s books, and a cranky widower.
 Facing eviction over her neglected garden, Bella (Jessica Brown Findlay) meets her grumpy, loveless, next-door neighbor (Tom Wilkinson), who happens to be an amazing horticulturalist.
-And, here are a few more spring projects you might like:

 And, be sure to visit my “cozy living” blogging friends for more Spring inspiration!